amidaware/trmm-docs/docs/install_agent.md

 Currently there are no deploy links for Linux Agents however you could use the following method if uploaded somewhere (website etc).

-An example deployment script would be:
+An example deployment script would be (note there's an install token in that script, so delete it when done if you're concerned):

 ```bash
 wget scripturl